srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In seventh decad – nammAzhwAr explains – When bhagavAn bonds with chEthanas (mukthas [liberated souls], badhdhas [bound souls]) one of the parties should become subdued.
-Since, emperumAn feels that instead of reforming jIvAthmAs, it would be enjoyable for him to subdue his glories, just like while irrigating water from a lower level to a higher plain – one would put in lot of efforts to bring the water up, emperumAn minimizes his glories and presents himself in an acceptable nature to the jIvAthmAs and mixes with them.
+In seventh decad – nammAzhwAr explains – When bhagavAn bonds with chEthanas (mukthas [liberated souls], badhdhas [bound souls]) one of the two should become subdued.
+Since, emperumAn feels that instead of reforming jIvAthmAs, it would be enjoyable for him to subdue his glories.
+This is just like while irrigating water from a lower level to a higher plain – one would put in lot of efforts to bring the water up.
+Thus emperumAn minimizes his glories and presents himself in an acceptable nature to the jIvAthmAs and mixes with them.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-- the first aspect for such quality of emperumAn – him being together with nithyasUris
+- the first aspect for such quality of emperumAn – his being together with nithyasUris

 - the glories of his avathArams which he takes to bond with the residents of material realm